Developing a monitoring methodology for sustainable timber trade flows

-Core data collection on the volumes of certified wood products has been an on-going challenge for some time.
-Neither FSC nor PEFC currently collect these data at source and trade federations and importers are often reluctant to share their own internal data when it is not in their interest to do so.
-Probos and GTF are developing a monitoring methodology for sustainable timber trade flows.
+Collating data on volume of certified wood products has been an on-going challenge for some time.
+Neither FSC nor PEFC currently collect these data at source and trade federations and importers are often reluctant to share their own data when it is not in their interest to do so.

-The aim of this project is to further test the ‘exposure to certification’ approach and refine it in such a way that a repeatable model becomes available for IDH (the Sustainable Trade Initiatve) to be used on an on-going basis as required and strengthen the complementary initiatives IMM and Sustainable Timber Information Exchange (STIX).
+The project will further test the ‘exposure to certification’ approach and refine it in such a way that a repeatable model becomes available for IDH, the sustainable trade initiative to be used on an on-going basis as required and strengthen the complementary initiatives IMM and Sustainable Timber Information Exchange (STIX).

 Probos expert(s) involved: Mark van Benthem, Jan Oldenburger, Jasprina Kremers